Drum Brake Tools

 Safety First

-Years ago, I worked with a mechanic who lost his right eye doing a brake job.
+Years ago, I worked with a mechanic who lost his right eye replacing brake shoes.
 He wasn't wearing eye protection and a brake spring popped out.
-Twenty years have passed since that happened, and I never forget to wear safety glasses every time I go near drum brakes.

 Brake Spring Pliers

-Trying to use needle nose pliers or vice-grips to remove and install brake springs is dangerous.
-Brake spring pliers are necessary when replacing shoes or wheel cylinders.
+Trying to use needle-nose pliers or vice-grips to remove and install brake springs is dangerous.

 Brake Drum Adjuster Tool

-Brake Shoe Hold-Down Tool
+Brake Spring Compressor Tool

-Sometimes the brake shoe hold-down springs can be stubborn to remove.
+An alternate way to compress and remove the springs is with needle nose pliers, but quite often the springs can be stubborn to remove.
 Having the correct tool will give you the leverage to remove and install them easily.

 Brake Drum Puller

 I'll admit it, I've pounded on brake drums with a hammer trying to get them to come off.
 This should only be a last resort technique, unless you're planning on replacing the drum anyway, since you may ruin the drum for re-use.
-A correctly-sized brake drum puller is the path of least resistance.
-Aside from removing drums, pullers can also be used to remove hubs and brake rotors.

-TIP: When trying to remove a brake drum, remember to back off the self-adjusters, or they will continue to hold the shoes to the drum.
+TIP: When trying to remove a stuck brake drum, remember to back off the self-adjusters, or they will continue to hold the shoes to the drum.

 Brake Tool Set

-I bought all my brake tools one at a time as needed, but it would have been cheaper if I'd bought them together.
-A nice bonus is you usually get a storage case to keep them organized and secure.
+Most my tools were bought one at a time as needed, but it would have been cheaper if I'd bought them as a set.

 Brake Line Flaring Tool